 What can manufacturers do to protect against these flaws?

-It’s not a simple question to answer.
-On the most basic level, increased stress testing will help.
+It is not a simple question to answer.
+On the most basic level, increased stress testing will help, as well as the use of compliant building products.
 Ensuring that the glass’ edges can withstand pressure is a good start.
-This process requires scaling up when the glass is for use in a high-rise building.
+This process requires scaling up when the glass is for use in high-rise buildings.
 The glass must account for changing temperatures, wind conditions, and building movement.

 Builders should also conduct more thorough checks on-site.
 If they notice damage around the edges of a glass panel, they should refuse to install it.
 Even a minor nick compromises the strength of the entire panel.
 Think of it in the same way as a chip in a windshield.
 It may be a small problem at first.
 But that chip gets larger and larger over time.
 Eventually, it becomes a crack and may even lead to the glass shattering.
 The same happens when there are minor chips and nicks in the glass used for high-rise apartments.

-There are also some protective measures that you could put in place.
+There are also some protective measures and building products that you could put in place to prevent falling glass panels.
 For example, some use safety window film to protect against shattering.
 This film prevents the glass from falling, even it if breaks.
 Others install metal screens under glass to catch any that might fall.

 The type of window that you install can also protect against shattering.
-For example, the segmented construction of louvre windows can help.
-It spreads stress over several smaller panels.
+For example, the segmented construction of louvre windows can help spreads stress over several smaller panels.
 This means the outer edges experience less stress.

 Finally, a crackdown on the use of non-compliant building products may also help.
-It’s likely that a combination of regulatory changes and increased oversight will lead to better building practices.
+It is likely that a combination of regulatory changes and increased oversight will lead to better building practices.